This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Air Fryer Jicama Fries

 If you try this recipe, please stop back and leave it a star rating and/or a review in the comments.
 Stay connected & share photos of your creations with me & others on Instagram, Facebook, and Pinterest!

 Use DRDAVINAHS at checkout to save on some equipment & ingredients!

 - 12 oz green beans, fresh, cut & trimmed

 - 1 tbsp Garlic & Herb Salt-Free Seasoning

 - 1 tbsp Butter, melted, or butter flavored coconut oil or ghee

 - Add the green beans, seasonings, and butter to a bowl.
 Mix with tongs.

-- Add to the air fryer.
-Cook for 6 minutes then toss.
-Cook for an additional 6 minutes.
+- Add to the air fryer cooking basket.
+Cook for 6 minutes at 400 degrees per side.